What is MICI?

 READ ABOUT THE PROJECTS OF THE IDB GROUP’S INSTITUTIONS:

 QUICK REFERENCE INFORMATION

-On March 20, 2020, the MICI Director determined that the Request is eligible as it does meet the eligibility criteria established in the MICI Policy.
+On September 28, 2021, the MICI Director determined that the Request is eligible as it does meet the eligibility criteria established in the MICI Policy.
 For more information, access the registry file.